Updated June 30, 2023

 The MTA is committed to being open and accountable to the public, and today has a robust program to share a wide array of information.
 We welcome external review and validation of our work, and value the increased trust in our work that will bring.
 We also value third-party use of our data in innovative ways: to provide better customer information and service, and to propose new analytical approaches our teams can consider and use.
-You can read more about what we’re doing to further our transparency in our October 2021 Transparency Plan.
+You can read more about what we’re doing beyond Open Data to further our transparency in our Annual Open Data Plan Update.

-As a part of this, we have launched a renewed Open Data Program in which we will share substantially more data and make it easier to find and use.
+Under our renewed Open Data Program, we have begun to share substantially more data and make it easier to find and use.
 We promise to:

 - Submit all data that we already make public on this website to the NYS Open Data Portal.

-- Publish the data that we currently release via our monthly Board and Committee books.
+- Publish the data that we release via our monthly Board and Committee books.

-- Develop by April 2022 a plan and schedule for sharing to the NYS Open Data Portal all publishable agency data.
+- Publish our plan and schedule for sharing to the NYS Open Data Portal all publishable agency data (completed in April 2022).

-- Implement our plan over the next three years.
+- Implement our plan over the next two years.